ortiza5/modding-vivaldi/community/sharing.md

 ## Editing Posts

 To edit a post and update the code, click the three-dot menu.
-Alternatively, if using Git or cloud storage, just link to the file in the Git repository and don't worry about updating your post each time.
+Alternatively, if using Git or cloud storage, just link to the file and don't worry about updating your post each time.

 ![Editing Post Screenshot](../assets/screenshots/editing-posts.png)